Democratic Sen. Kyrsten Sinema switches to independent

 She wrote that her approach is “has upset partisans in both parties” but “has delivered lasting results for Arizona.”
 Sinema also said that she has “never fit perfectly in either national party.”

-She is expected to maintain her committee assignments through the Democratic majority, according to a Senate Democratic aide.
-Two current independents, Sens.
-Bernie Sanders of Vermont and Angus King of Maine, caucus with Democrats and gain their committee seniority through the Democrats.

-She is facing reelection in 2024 and is likely to be matched against a well-funded primary challenger after angering much of the Democratic base by blocking or watering down progressive priorities such as a minimum wage increase and President Joe Biden’s big social spending initiatives.
-She has not said whether she plans to seek another term.
+Ahead of the 2024 elections, Sinema is likely to be matched against a well-funded primary challenger after angering much of the Democratic base by blocking or watering down progressive priorities such as a minimum wage increase and Biden’s big social spending initiatives.

 Sinema’s most prominent potential primary challenger is Rep. Ruben Gallego, who has a long history of feuding with her.